LazerLab/DomainDemo/code/README.md

 # Dependencies

+Most of the code is written in Python.
 We recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to install the dependencies and manage the environment.

 If you have uv installed, you can install the dependencies by running: